rolandsmeenk/ModernApps/README.md

 ** CODE IS NOT PERFECT ** I'm using new technologies and learning along the way ..
 Expect mistakes :)

-ModernForum
+ModernWeb

   - Its built using TypeScript where possible (bits that arnt are the third-party libraries i consume)

+  - Building out a framework that delivers functionality found in very modern websites like
-  - It will look/feel like Outlook.com
+      - Outlook.com
-  - Functionality will be based around delivering a "Forums" like site
+      - Office365.com
+      - Office Web Apps

   - Needs:
       - VS2012
       - Azure .NET SDK ( http://www.windowsazure.com/en-us/develop/net/ )